 Modifications.
 When modifications to the electrical installation occur that affect the maximum available fault current at the service, the maximum available fault current shall be verified or recalculated as necessary to ensure the service equipment ratings are sufficient for the maximum available fault current at the line terminals of the equipment.
 The required field marking(s) in 110.24(A) shall be adjusted to reflect the new level of maximum available fault current.

 This states that the maximum available fault current must be verified or recalculated any time there is a possibility it has changed.
 This can be difficult because, in addition to changes you make within your facility, changes made by the utility can change the maximum available fault current.
 Fault current varies based on impedance, so any change in impedance will change the available fault current.

 Another factor that makes this confusing is that the NEC code is not universally applied.
 It must be adopted by the governing authority within each state.
-By the end of 2011 fifteen states were using the 2012 version, twenty-five states were using the 2008 version and two states were still using the 2005 version.
+By the end of 2011, 15 states were using the 2012 version, 25 states were using the 2008 version and two states were still using the 2005 version.
 This means that the Authority Having Jurisdiction (AHJ) determines what labeling must be done to meet code.

 The final section added to NEC 110 is the exception: